tobias-irigoyen/pokedex/README.md

 ## Project Description

-🔎 This project consists of a Pokdex where you can find Pokémon by searching through their number, name, or type.
+🔎 This project consists of a Pokedex where you can find Pokémon by searching through their number, name, or type.

-📖 You can paginate the Pokémon with a desired amount per page, and use the Clean button to clear the current search.
+📖 You can paginate the Pokemon with a desired amount per page, and use the Clean button to clear the current search.

-➕ You can also click on a specific Pokémon to see more information.
+➕ You can also click on a specific Pokemon to see more information.

 📱 The application is responsive and cross-platform.